Procedure No. 30.100

 This management team will consist of the following individuals:

-- Associate Vice President for Finance & Administration
+- Associate Vice President for Finance and Administration

 *as needed based on determination of Vice President for Finance and Administration